 Uploading email addresses

 If your data file contains only email address, all you need to do is use the Default data format on Step 2 of the Upload Contacts process.

 Uploading multiple fields

-When working with date fields, consistently use the same date format.
-Whether you use the American format (mm/dd/yyyy) or the British format (dd/mm/yyyy), just use it consistently.
+When working with date fields, consistently use the same date format (mm/dd/yyyy or dd/mm/yyyy).
+Both of these are valid, just make sure your use is consistent.
 The contact upload process doesn't do any date conversion, so all incoming data is processed as a string.